Human Papillomavirus HPV Vaccine

 What is the HPV Vaccine?

-HPV infections occur through skin-to-skin contact, like during sexual activity.
+The Human Papillomavirus (HPV) vaccines help to prevent infections of the Human Papillomavirus (HPV) which occur through skin-to-skin contact, like during sexual activity.
 Most infections do not have any signs or symptoms.

 Who should take the HPV vaccine?